facebookresearch/stopes/README.md

 - `bitext` to run the "global mining" pipeline and extract aligned sentences from two monolingual datasets. (inspired by [CCMatric](https://ai.facebook.com/blog/ccmatrix-a-billion-scale-bitext-data-set-for-training-translation-models/))
+- `distilation` to run our sequence-level knowledge distillation pipeline which trains a small student model from a pre-trained large teacher model (approach based on https://arxiv.org/abs/1606.07947)

 **Full documentation**: see https://facebookresearch.github.io/stopes or the `websites/docs` folder.